marklogic/marklogic-contentpump/README.md

 The MarkLogic Connector for Hadoop is an extension to Hadoop’s MapReduce framework that allows you to easily and efficiently communicate with a MarkLogic database from within a Hadoop job.
 From 10.0-5, Hadoop Connector is removed from a separate release, but mlcp still uses Hadoop Connector as an internal dependency.

-## Release Note
+## Release Notes

-### What's New in mlcp and Hadoop Connector 11.0.3
+### What's New in mlcp 11.0.3
 - Removed an unused json dependency to mitigate security vulnerability.

-### What's New in mlcp and Hadoop Connector 11.0.2
+### What's New in mlcp 11.0.2
-- Upgrade libthrift from 0.14.0 to 0.17.0 to mitigate security vulnerability.
+- Upgraded libthrift from 0.14.0 to 0.17.0 to mitigate security vulnerability.

-### What's New in mlcp and Hadoop Connector 11.0.0
+### What's New in mlcp 11.0.0
-- Upgrade Hadoop Library to 3.3.4
+- Upgraded Hadoop Library to 3.3.4
-- Upgrade jackson-annotations, jackson-core, jackson-databind, xerces, woodstox-core to mitigate security vulnerability.
+- Upgraded jackson-annotations, jackson-core, jackson-databind, Xerces, woodstox-core to mitigate security vulnerability.
 - Bug fixes.

 ## Getting Started